 - where a candidate has been deemed appointable through a competitive selection process but was not appointed and the same role or a similar role becomes vacant in the following twelve months

-- a role that requires a highly-specialised skill set which does not exist in the University, including the opportunity to engage eminent academics or professionals.
+- niche roles that require a highly-specialised skill set which does not exist in the University

 Consult with HR